jda5/ccc-graphs-beta-test-analysis/README.md

 # CCC: Graphs Beta-test Analysis

 This repository contains the Jupyter Notebook used to analyse the user interaction data during the beta-test for the CCC: Graphs project (publication pending).
-This Notebook was eveloped as part of a doctoral thesis submitted in partial fulfilment of the requirements for the award of Doctor of Philosophy of Loughborough University.
+This Notebook was developed as part of a doctoral thesis submitted in partial fulfilment of the requirements for the award of Doctor of Philosophy of Loughborough University.

 In order to run this script, you will need to install the following.
-Most of these can be installed easily using the `pip`, the package installer for Python:
+Most of these can be installed easily using `pip`, the package installer for Python:

 * Python (https://www.python.org)
 * Jupyter Notebook (https://jupyter.org)